atbcb/ICTTestingBaseline/docs/07Images.md

 1. Check that the combination of accessible name and accessible description provide an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)

 #### Test Results
-* If none of the above checks pass, then this SC fails and this baseline fails.
+* If all of the above checks fail, then this SC fails and this baseline fails.

 ### Test Instructions for 4.1.2
 1. Check that the role is not "presentation".